thoughtbot/ruby-science/book/introduction/code_review.md

 tempting to either push code that hasn't been reviewed, or keep code on your local machine.
 Neither is a good idea.

-The first person who should look at every line of code you write is easy to find: it's you!
+The first person who should look at every line of code you write is easy to
+find: it's you!
 Before merging your feature branch, look at the diff of what you've done.
 Read through each changed line, each new method, and each new class to make sure that you like what you see.
+One easy way to make sure that you look at everything before committing it is to use `git add --patch` instead of `git add`.
+This will force you to confirm each change you make.

 If you're working on a team, ask your teammates to review your code as well.
 After working on the same piece of code for a while, it's easy to develop